Friends: The Reunion a cautious, melancholy look back after a long break

-When Matt LeBlanc and Matthew Perry plop down in side-by-side leather lounge chairs in Friends: The Reunion, it is, for a moment, as if no time has passed since their characters reclined in front of their cherished TV set all those years ago.
+When Matthew Perry and Matt LeBlanc plop down in side-by-side leather lounge chairs during Friends: The Reunion, it is, for a moment, as if no time has passed since their characters reclined in front of their cherished television all those years ago.

-Yet the actors have lived lifetimes since Joey Tribbiani and Chandler Bing shared a New York bachelor pad on the long-running NBC comedy.
+Yet the actors have lived lifetimes since Chandler Bing and Joey Tribbiani shared a New York bachelor pad on the long-running NBC comedy.
 And in the case of the 51-year-old Perry, who's battled addiction and, more recently, spent three months in the hospital following gastrointestinal surgery, life hasn't always been funny.

 "Aww, Matty, it's good to see you, man," Perry tells the affable LeBlanc, now a 53-year-old teddy bear of a guy who delivers lingering hugs to his former cast mates.